-It is not necessary to attach the auditor’s certificate if a DPT-3 is filed for a one-time return or an annual return for an outstanding amount.
-However, an auditor’s certification is necessary if the corporation is submitting a DPT-3 for a return of deposits.
+Attaching the auditor’s certificate is unnecessary if a DPT-3 is filed for a one-time or annual return for an outstanding amount.
+However, an auditor’s certification is necessary if the corporation submits a DPT-3 for a return of deposits.

 Hereunder, we provide an auditor certificate format for DPT-3.

 …………………………..
 Private Limited